Clinical Data Disorder: Symptoms, Prognosis and Treatment

 Background and Symptoms

-Clinical Data Disorder is a chronic but curable condition acquired through integrating multiple sources of data without addressing an underlying pathology: unstructured and non-standard data.
+Clinical Data Disorder is a chronic but treatable condition acquired through integrating multiple sources of data without addressing an underlying pathology: unstructured and non-standard data.
 There are over 4 million clinicians documenting care in the United States.
 Many use different EHRs.
 Many others use the same EHR differently.
 And most learned to practice medicine before EHRs even existed.

 Do the math.
 This creates enormous variation in the underlying source data.